-The European Environment Agency (EEA) is organising an open competition with a view to establishing a reserve list of temporary agents to work within the area of climate change mitigation.
-Recruitment is envisaged in 2012 pending the approval of the post by the budgetary authority.
+The European Environment Agency (EEA) is organising an open competition with a view to recruiting a temporary agent to work within the area of Information and Communications Technology and further with a view to establishing a reserve list.

-Under the responsibility of the Head of the Mitigation Group, reporting to the Head of the Air and Climate Change Programme, the Project Manager shall be responsible for leading EEA activities on greenhouse gas (GHG) data monitoring, reporting and verification (MRV), and developing assessments in the area of climate change mitigation.
+Under the responsibility of the Head of the IT networking and public systems Group (OSE3), reporting to the Head of the Operational Services Programme (OSE), the Project Manager shall be responsible for the following tasks:

 Candidates applying must satisfy the following eligibility criteria on the closing date for the submission of applications:

-a) Successful completion of university studies attested by a degree relevant to the field concerned (eg. in natural or applied sciences), where the normal duration of university education is 4 years or more OR successful completion of university studies attested by a degree relevant to the field concerned (eg. in natural or applied sciences), where the normal duration of university education is 3 years;
+a) Successful completion of university studies attested by a degree relevant to the field concerned, where the normal duration of university education is 4 years or more OR successful completion of university studies attested by a degree relevant to the field concerned, where the normal duration of university education is 3 years;

 In addition, in order to be eligible a candidate must: